 For hospitals, labs, pharmaceutical and athletic facilities, getting the right design for footfall-induced vibration is mission critical.
 But it’s also an important factor in the value of commercial, residential and cultural buildings.

 At Thornton Tomasetti, we’ve invented better ways to predict footfall-induced vibration.
-Based on methods outlined in Steel Construction Institute (SCI-P354) and Concrete Centre (CCIP-016), we develop a finite element model of the structure.
-Its multi-modal time-history predictions accurately account for actual building geometry and layouts, realistic walking paths and speeds, and building-specific transfer of vibration.
+Based on methods outlined in Steel Construction Institute (SCI-P354) and Concrete Centre (CCIP-016), we develop a finite-element model of the structure.
+Its multimodal time-history predictions accurately account for actual building geometry and layouts, realistic walking paths and speeds, and building-specific transfer of vibration.
 Our models can also predict the complex effects of group activities like aerobics and dancing at a concert.

 FootPrint for Optimal Response

-But even advanced off-the-shelf methods for predicting and controlling footfall-induced vibration don’t yield the very best results.
+Even advanced off-the-shelf methods for predicting and controlling footfall-induced vibration don’t yield the very best results.
 So we developed FootPrint, a software tool that maps and calculates behavior based on plans for individual floors.